fcambus/robotirc/README.md

 Multifonction IRC bot written in Node.js.

+## Usage

+Start RobotIRC by invoking `robotirc`.

 ## Configuration

-Configuration options are set in the `config.json` file :
+Configuration options are set in the `~/.robotirc` file.
+If RobotIRC cannot find an user defined configuration file in the home directory, the bundled `config.json` if used instead.

+Example configuration with default options :

 	{
 	    "server": "irc.freenode.net",